Gianfranco Bedin

-Gianfranco Bedin (/it/; born 24 July 1945) is a former Italian footballer who played as a box-to-box or defensive midfielder.
-Bedin began his career with Internazionale, playing for the team for a decade, and was part of their European Cup victory in 1965; he later also played for Sampdoria, Varese, Livorno and Rondinella.
-At international level, he also earned 6 caps for the Italy national football team between 1966 and 1972.
+Gianfranco Bedin (/it/; born 24 July 1945) is an Italian former professional footballer who played as a box-to-box or defensive midfielder.
+Bedin began his career with Inter Milan, playing for the team for a decade, and was part of their European Cup victory in 1965; he later also played for Sampdoria, Varese, Livorno and Rondinella.
+At international level, he also earned 6 caps for the Italy national team between 1966 and 1972.

 Club career

-Born in San Donà di Piave, Bedin is mostly remembered for the club football he played whilst at Internazionale from 1964 to 1974, as a member of Helenio Herrera's highly successful "Grande Inter" squad.
+Born in San Donà di Piave, Bedin is mostly remembered for the club football he played whilst at Inter Milan from 1964 to 1974, as a member of Helenio Herrera's highly successful "Grande Inter" squad.
 He appeared in 211 Serie A matches with the Milanese club, winning three Serie A titles, the European Cup, and two Intercontinental Cups, also reaching the Coppa Italia final, as well as another European Cup final.
-He would later also play for U.C.
-Sampdoria (1974–78), A.S.
-Varese 1910 (1978–79), A.S.
-Livorno Calcio (1979–80), and San Frediano Rondinella S.S.
-(1980–81), before retiring in 1981.
+He would later also play for Sampdoria (1974–78), Varese (1978–79), Livorno (1979–80), and Rondinella (1980–81), before retiring in 1981.

 International career

-Bedin also represented Italy national football team at international level, making 6 appearances for the national side between 1966 and 1972, although, despite his success at club level with Inter, he never represented Italy at a major international tournament.
+Bedin also represented Italy national team at international level, making 6 appearances for the national side between 1966 and 1972, although, despite his success at club level with Inter, he never represented Italy at a major international tournament.